orbitalchicken/Roadmap/README.md

     mintupdate:
         provide a CLI (to let people upgrade automatically)

-    gtk3:
-        mintsources

     mintwelcome:
-        hidpi: don't use 32px png icons
         consider accompanying the user and hinting at things he/she might want to do (codecs, popular settings, popular apps etc..)

-    mintlocale:
-        hidpi: don't use fixed-size flag icons

-    mintupload:
-        use icon names rather than path to SVG

     mintsources:
-        port to GTK3
         Select all button in foreign pkgs: https://github.com/linuxmint/mintsources/issues/59

     mintinstall:
         when apt cache is missing, it just says not available.
-Instead it could tell the user or even help the user to refresh the cache. port to GTK3
-        redesign main page to feature essential apps
+Instead it could tell the user or even help the user to refresh the cache. redesign main page to feature essential apps

     use aptdaemon?